drhelius/grpc-demo/README.md

 }
 ```

-Keep reading for in-depth information of how to deploy the demo services.
+Keep reading for in-depth information about how to deploy the demo services.

 ## 4 - Istio Service Mesh in OpenShift